 Have you noticed your plants’ leaves shift from thick and hardy to thin and lacy this summer?

-Frilly foliage is a sure sign that Japanese beetles have been chomping on your flowers and trees.
+Frilly foliage is a sure sign that Japanese beetles have been chomping on the leaves and flowers of your landscape plants.
 They gnaw leaves down to the vein, leaving them skeletonized.
-In the worst cases, trees brown at the top and lose their leaves before fall.
+Japanese beetles usually start feeding at the top of a tree and make their way down.
+In the worst cases, defoliating the entire tree.